colindean/atom-zenburn/README.md

-:warning: This is unmaintained, as I no longer use Atom regularly.
-PR fixes welcome but I make no promises as to how quickly I can produce releases.
+:warning: This is EOL as I no longer use Atom and Atom is EOL as of December 2022.

 # zenburn theme